Quick Fix: Set rows=7 in the script below, run it in any Python 3.12+ console, and you’ll get a hollow diamond in one click.

 Yes—just print stars across the entire width of each row.

-Change the star calculation to print stars from the first space to the last.
-For a 7-row filled diamond, replace the star line with stars = '*' * (2 * mid + 1) in both loops.
-Honestly, this is the simplest version to code.
+For a filled diamond, replace the star line with stars = '*' * (2 * mid + 1) in both loops.
+Honestly, this is the simplest version to code—no fancy spacing tricks needed.

 Why use odd numbers for rows?